zhengp0/HMS520-Autumn2021/assignment1/description.md

 * Assign your name to the variable `my_name`
 * Assign the maximum number of push ups you can do to the variable `num_push_ups`
-* Create a boolean variable `need_exercise` to be TRUE if `num_push_ups` is greater than 5 else FALSE
+* Create a boolean variable `need_exercise` to be TRUE if `num_push_ups` is lower than 5 else FALSE

 ## Problem 2 (2 pts): create vectors